 The first step is to purchase, install and activate the private shop plugin.
 Add your license key to the settings page (WooCommerce > Settings > Products > Private Store).

 On the private store settings page, you’ll see a few simple options.
-The most important options are to select a WooCommerce login page and password.
-If you want, you can also customise the text that appears on the store login page.
+The most important options are to select a WooCommerce login page and password, or choose whether you want to automatically unlock the members-only store for logged in users.
+If you want, you can also customize the text that appears on the store login page.

 Everything else happens automatically, and you don’t need to do any further setup.
 Once you’ve followed these steps, your whole WooCommerce store will be private to members only.
 No one else will even know it exists, unless you add a link to the login page!